jmp/retro_counter/README.md

 This is a simple retro-style visitor counter for websites.
 It started as a stupid idea.
 Who has visitor counters on their websites these days?
 But it seemed like a small enough project to learn Elixir, so I decided, why not?

 The original idea was to store the current visitor count in a flat text file.
 When a person visits the site, we would read the count from the file, increment it by one, then write the new count back into the file.

-There is one obvious problem with this approach.
+There was an obvious problem with this approach.
 The file may get corrupted with simultaneous reads and writes.

 Then I realized Elixir has superpowers.
 I can use a [GenServer][genserver] to hold the count